Updated March 28, 2023

 - Interface testing: In interface testing, communication between systems is tested.
 Suppose a new website is developed; components of this website could be its database, server, GUI, etc. Interface testing checks that the communication between those components is working properly or not.

 - Regression testing: In regression testing, developers test the stability of the software or product in various environments.
 The main goal of this testing is to test whether the software works efficiently in different types of environments or not.
 Regression testing also ensures that the changing in one part of the code does not impact other functionality of the software code.

 - User acceptance testing: User acceptance testing is a type of software testing where the system is tested for acceptability.
 This testing aims to identify whether the system meets users’ requirements, Whether the user accepts the system or whether it is ready to deliver in the market.

 - Alpha testing: It is a common type of software testing which is widely used.
 The main goal of this testing is to find all possible errors before releasing them to the customer or into the market.
 This testing is performed by the testing team at the developer site.
 Alpha testing is performed at the end of the software development phase but before the beta testing.

 - Beta testing: Beta testing is also known as the last stage of testing.
-It is done by the users.
-After the product or software is developed, it is given to users to provide feedback on the same.
-Continuous feedback from users is collected and issues are fixed.
+The users do it.
+After the product or software is developed, users are given to provide feedback on the same.
+Continuous feedback from users is collected, and issues are fixed.

-It is another type of software testing where the non-functional area of the software is tested to ensure the product quality.
+It is another type of software testing where the non-functional area of the software is tested to ensure product quality.
 The main goal of this testing is to test the performance of the software, quality assurance of the software and measure all performance factors like storage ability, stress ability, loading ability, response timing, etc.

 Non-functional testing involves the following testing types: